Robert-Jia00129/jz3/README.md

 # Argyle_Sudoku
 > This project was partly based on the code from [z3-sudoku](https://github.com/awkwardbunny/z3-sudoku)

-This project uses python z3-solver to solve classic sudokus and argyle sudokus using various techniques.
-It then compares the efficiency of each method and between the sudokus.
+This project uses python z3-solver to benchmark encoding techniques to solving the same problem.
+It then compares the efficiency of each method and between different encoding techniques.

 ## Directory Structure
 - `/analysis`: Includes scripts and notebooks for analyzing solver performance and generating images for reports or presentations.

-- `main.py`: This file contains the main function.
-It takes in a sudoku file and solves it using the methods in sudoku.py.
-It then prints/ the solution and the time taken to solve it.

 - `/problem_instances`: